Extinct in the wild: Reintroduction

 Reintroduction is the deliberate release of individuals into the wild, from captivity or from other areas where the species survives.
 However, it may be difficult to reintroduce EW species into the wild, even if their natural habitats were restored, because survival techniques, which are often passed from parents to offspring during parenting, may have been lost.
+Reintroduction efforts, also referred to as translocation, are complex and a common source of complication is how animals behave upon release.
+Climate suitability has been shown to influence reintroduction outcomes as well.
+Though many efforts translocate populations to historic ranges, climate change may be causing those previously inhabited areas to no longer be suitable for the species.